rgrahamh/reliable-file-transfer/README.md

 ## Test

-In order to test if this implementation of RTP works correctly, we should first follow the build instructions to build the client-side and server-side applications.
+In order to test if this implementation of RFTP works correctly, we should first follow the build instructions to build the client-side and server-side applications.
 In order to do this, we will open up VMWare, make a clone of hummingbird, and go to `Settings -> Network Adapter`.
 While we're there, we'll change the Network Adapter to `Host-only` and, in the `Advanced...` tab, introduce some amount of packet loss in the incoming and outgoing traffic.

 After we've done this set-up, we can go ahead and start our VMs and open up a terminal on our host machine.
 In this example, we will use the host machine as the server and the VM as the client.
 Build the server and client using the instructions in the `Build` section, and start up the server using a command like this:
 ```